c42f/displaz/doc/userguide.rst

 a shader, pressing *Shift+Return* will cause the shader to be recompiled and the 3D view updated.

-As a fairly minimal example, consider the file ``simple_example.glsl`` from the shaders directory:
+As a fairly minimal example, consider the file `simple_example.glsl <../shaders/simple_example.glsl>`_ from the shaders directory.

 .. include:: ../shaders/simple_example.glsl
   :literal: